Three Tenets of Student Engagement

 Our Student Leadership program combines CBF's strengths in education and advocacy to

-CBF provides field experiences, which honor differing perspectives and demonstrate that solutions to ecological issues are often complex.
+- provide immersive field experiences that honor differing perspectives and demonstrate that solutions to ecological issues are often complex,

-CBF will assist students and schools with their outreach to news media and social media.
+- assist students and their schools with their outreach to news media and social media.

-- These 5-day field experiences offer students the opportunity to expand their knowledge of watershed issues through immersive outdoor field experiences and engaging with regional experts.
+These 5-day field experiences offer students the opportunity to expand their knowledge of watershed issues through immersive outdoor field experiences and engaging with regional experts.
 Applications for our summer 2022 programs will be available online on March 1, 2022.

 - Rally Your Reps Events

-- This is an opportunity for Student Leaders to meet with their state or federal representatives to advocate for watershed issues which are meaningful to them or to say thank you for continuing legislative support of these clean water issues.
+These are opportunities for Student Leaders to meet with their state or federal representatives to advocate for watershed issues that are meaningful to them or to say thank you for continuing legislative support of these clean water issues.